matei-dorian/Klotski-Solver/README.md

 # Algorithm comparasion
 The following table summarizes the results and performances of each searching algorithm on the 4 input files provided.
+For all the algorithms 2 diffrent paths are required, and the timeout is 5 seconds.

 # Running the program